-Welcome to College of the Redwoods, an exceptional learning environment in which students gain the knowledge and skills they need to be successful.
+Welcome to College of the Redwoods, an exceptional learning environment where students gain the knowledge and skills they need to succeed.
 As a college community, we strive to deliver quality education while ensuring that our students remain our top priority.
-We are committed to fostering an environment that allows students to feel challenged and supported and where faculty and staff feel safe.
-We rely on all faculty, staff, administrators and community members to share in that commitment and actively participate in creating a safe and secure living, learning and working environment.
+We are committed to fostering an environment that allows students to feel challenged and supported and where faculty and stafffeel safe.
+We rely on all faculty, staff, administrators, and community members to share that commitment and actively create a safe and secure living, learning, and working environment.